byterubpay/byterub-site/_posts/2017-07-16-logs-for-the-Community-meeting-held-on-2017-07-16.md

 **\<reymonero>** Idea of work groups?
 **\<shillosopher>** just askin
 **\<rehrar>** A work group is a small group where people can get together for different purposes and with different goals.
 There can be a design work group, a marketing work group, a web development work group, etc. Basically a mini-community where newcomers can easily identify where they can help and can get started
 **\<rehrar>** each work group can have their own goals and things that they want to accomplish.
-Monero Community, long term, is a work group where people can come together with goals for managing an excellent community experience
+ByteRub Community, long term, is a work group where people can come together with goals for managing an excellent community experience
 **\<reymonero>** ohh i see.. i thought you meant idea.. you mean the scale of groups we have here?
 **\<rehrar>** I am currently playing point person on identifying open-source self-hosted software that will help faciliate this.
 Things like MatterMost, Taiga, Weblate, etc
 **\<rehrar>** The idea is that each work group can have a space to discuss things that need to be done.